Houses by Street – Beecroft Rd – Eastern Side

 45, Kilwinning.
 This land was purchased in 1887 by Alfred Cox (or Cock) and Alfred built the house on the property in 1889.
 Alfred’s occupation was a dyer.
 It originally had an acre of land.
 Cox planted a large garden with beds of annuals running down hill to the railway.
 In 1895 it was said: ‘the sunflowers alone are well worth seeing, there being several varieties of the choicest now in full flower.’
 The house is a small gem, with Flemish Bond brickwork, sandstone foundations, 2-storeyed at the rear where upper and lower verandahs gave long views of the bush and the train.
 A large timber coach house was built at the lower end of the block.

 Upon the death of both of his parents, Alfred’s son William sold the property in 1907 to Joseph Home, a Sydney real estate agent.
+In 1913 it was the home of Herbert Marsh.
 From 1916 it was the home of Henry Hughes.
+Then Mr Silk in 1919 and H J Rayment JP from 1920 to at least 1933

 The house and garden are listed on the Hornsby Shire Council Heritage Register which comprises Schedule 5 (Environmental Heritage) of the Hornsby Local Environment Plan 2013.